You should not build your own authentication

 If you are creating your own OpenAPI spec, it will not work without proper authentication definition.
 In Wild Workouts’ OpenAPI spec it’s already done.

-If you would like to know more, I would recommend you to check Firebase Auth API reference.
+If you would like to know more, I recommend checking the Firebase Auth API reference.

 Backend

-The last part is actually using this authentication in our HTTP server.
-I created a simple HTTP middleware that will do that task for us.
+The last part is using this authentication in our HTTP server.
+I created a simple HTTP middleware that will do this for us.

 This middleware does three things: